Here’s What Expats Should Do in Kuala Lumpur

 Are you packing your bags?

-Kuala Lumpur is a vibrant multicultural city offering many sight-seeing opportunities for expats.
+Living in Kuala Lumpur a vibrant multicultural city offering many sight-seeing opportunities for expats.
 But it is essential to do thorough research about a city and country before planning your travel itinerary.
 One of the most important things to do as a world traveler is to get health insurance.
 Expat Financial recommends digital nomads to get international health insurance when traveling.
 It will save you all the hassle when there’s a medical emergency.